parmentelat/nbhosting/fedora/installation.md

 then in every student work dir (i.e. every directory that contains at least one student notebook), the platform will create symbolic links named `data` and `rise.css`, that point at **read-only** snapshots of `data` and `media/rise.css`, from the git repo toplevel.

-The default static mappings are defined as
+For legacy reasons, the default static mappings are defined as

 ```
 data -> data
 media -> media
 ```

-but can be redefined in each course git repo in `nbhosting/static-mappings`
+but can be redefined in each course git repo in `nbhosting/static-mappings` - with the format used above.

-##### tracks
+#### tracks

 when run in classroom mode, we have no MOOC structure to guide our students, so the following mechanism allows to define some structuration.
 This is done through the notion of **tracks**.